 |Degree Level||Master's degree|

-|Experience||2,000-4,000 hours of supervised experience are required for licensure*; some employers may request 2 to 3 years of post-licensure work experience**|
+|Experience||2,000 to 4,000 hours of post-degree, supervised clinical experience; some positions may require 2 to 3 years of experience|

-Step One: Earn a Bachelor's Degree
+Step 1: Earn a Bachelor's Degree

-Step Two: Earn a Master's Degree
+Step 2: Earn a Master's Degree

 - Complete an internship.
 Students should take advantage of opportunities to gain experience while completing their master's degree program.
 Internships can be an excellent way to apply skills learned in the classroom.